21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 ### 8. Pie Chart
 - **Description**: Visualizes the superhero dataset in a pie chart based on gender, alignment, publisher, race or attribute
 - **Interactions**:
-  - Select the data to create the pie chart from a dropdown menu
+  - Select the data to create the pie chart from a dropdown menu.
-  - Hover over a slice to view the exact value
+  - Hover over a slice to view the exact value.

 ### 9. Boxplot
 - **Description**: Visualizes the superhero dataset as a boxplot based on numerical attributes (e.g., intelligence, strength) and categories like gender, alignment, or publisher.
 - **Interactions**:
-  - Select an attribute and grouping category from dropdown menus
+  - Select an attribute category from the dropdown menu.
+  - The boxplot for all heroes is always shown.
-  - Compare data for up to two selected publishers against the entire dataset
+  - Select up to two publishers to compare them against the entire dataset.
-  - Hover over a box to view details like median, Q1, Q3, and outliers
+  - Hover over a box to view details like median, Q1, Q3, and outliers.

 ---